lyz-code/blue-book/docs/vim.md

 # Troubleshooting

+When you run into problems run `:checkhealth` to see if it rings a bell

 ## Deal with big files

 Sometimes `neovim` freezes when opening big files, one way to deal with it is to [disable some functionality when loading them](https://www.reddit.com/r/neovim/comments/z85s1l/disable_lsp_for_very_large_files/)